caido/documentation/src/faq.md

 ## Is Caido free?

-Yes, Caido is free to use.
-However, we also offer a pro tier which will include additional advanced features in the future.
-By purchasing the pro version, you will be supporting the development and maintenance of the tool.
+Caido has a free `Basic` plan.
+We also offer a `Pro` plan which includes additional advanced features.
+By purchasing the `Pro` plan, you will be supporting the development and maintenance of the tool.

-Additionally, we offer an enterprise plan for organizations that need premium support and/or custom feature implementation.
+Additionally, we offer a `Team` plan for organizations that need premium support and/or custom feature implementation.

 You can check our website to stay informed about the new features that will be added in the future.